bait509-ubc/BAIT509/class_meetings/cm01-intro.md

 What statistical quantity does the mean squared error (MSE) reduce to when we know the true distribution of the data?
 Hint: if each conditional distribution has a certain variance, what then is the MSE?

 What is the error rate in the classification setting?

-# Lab: Tooling, Part 2

-Be sure to let us know what your github username is by [filling out the survey](https://goo.gl/forms/86bIrgJSUvJBVdef2), if you haven't already!

-## Git

-Get `git` working on your local computer.
-You don't _really_ have to do this -- you can get by just by using GitHub and drag-and-drop -- but you might find this method clumsy.
-So maybe skip ahead for now, unless you're determined.
-Plus, it's a good skill to be able to use `git`.

-- If you haven't already, [install `git`](http://happygitwithr.com/install-git.html) on your computer.
-Then [introduce yourself to `git`](http://happygitwithr.com/hello-git.html).
-- If you want, [install a `git` client](http://happygitwithr.com/git-client.html) (I like to use [sourcetree](https://www.sourcetreeapp.com/)).
-If you don't use a git client, the alternative is to use the command line.
-- Try cloning your repo to your computer (I'll let you google that).
-- Make a change to a file in that repo, locally.
-Commit the change.
-Then push the change.

-__Note__ (merge conflicts): if you have a local cloned copy of your github repo, you can run into problems if you make changes to both the github version of the repo, and the local version.
-Though, you probably won't experience this unless you change the same lines in the same file.
-If you do this, you'll encounter a "merge conflict" when you try to push your changes.
-You'll have to fix this by hand, choosing which text to keep, and what to remove.

-## RMarkdown

-Get cozy with writing in RMarkdown!
-You should be able to:

-- Make code chunks and write R code in them.
-- `Knit` an RMarkdown document to either `.pdf`, `.html`, or `.md`.
-- Ideally, write the "English part" of the document in markdown.
-    - [This tutorial](https://www.markdowntutorial.com/) will get you up to speed in 10 minutes.
-    - Original documentation for markdown can be found on the [Daring Fireball site](https://daringfireball.net/projects/markdown/).

-I recommend reading the [Happy git with R book, Section IV](http://happygitwithr.com/rmd-test-drive.html) to get comfortable with these concepts.
-For now, let's see if you can upload/push an RMarkdown (`.Rmd`) file to your repo.
-In addition:

-1. Submit a `Knit`ted file as a...
-    - Level 1 challenge: `.html` file;
-    - Level 2 challenge: `.pdf` file;
-    - Level 3 challenge: `.md` file with github-flavoured markdown.
-2. As you write your RMarkdown file, include your own R code in a chunk that does something -- anything. `2+2` is fine.
-A plot is better.
-3. Use at least 6 markdown features in your text (such as bold, italics, adding a hyperlink, header, etc.).

-## Jupyter Notebooks

-We expect you to submit your assignments (at this point, at least some of them) in the form of a [_jupyter notebook_](http://jupyter.org/).
-Do something similar as you did with the RMarkdown document above:

-1. Install Jupyter if you haven't already.
-Doing this via the anaconda distribution is recommended.
-2. Make a new jupyter notebook file.
-Add some markdown chunks; add some code chunks.
-Run the document.
-3. Upload/push your jupyter notebook file to your github repo.